workingDog/cyberstationFX/README.md

 Also from the *Tools* menu, a user can send a file of STIX objects directly to the selected TAXII server.

 Similarly, from the *File* menu, the created (or loaded) bundles of STIX objects can be saved into various formats.

+The *File->Save as->JSON (or Gephi or GraphML)* will automatically save the STIX bundles in the chosen format and in the chosen directory.
+The name of the files will contain the bundle's name.

 Bundle of STIX objects can be loaded into *CyberStation* using the *File->Open* menu item.

 ##### Databases